 Compassion and prayers for anyone going through a crisis or challenging season.

 I didn’t really want to write this post at first (or at all) but found it impossible to ignore the obvious ‘elephant’ on the map.

 Please understand, this isn’t meant to incite fear or panic but to gently encourage all of us to be aware of what truly matters and not focus on the temporary but on the everlasting.
 I once would have rolled my eyes at that comment, so if you just did, that’s alright…read on a bit and see how it goes?

 Brilliant scientists can gather in as many fancy labs as they like to build robots and edit weather patterns, but none of us can make an actual ocean or reproduce the sky or produce and position planets, no matter how skilled we might be with some paint and a brush.
-God doesn’t need or a lab, research papers or funding to create – never did and never will.
+God doesn’t need anything, far less a lab, research papers, time or funding to create – never did and never will.

 A few years ago, Barbados experienced its first tremor.
 I was here but didn’t feel it since I was driving, and some of the roads here aren’t the smoothest.
 Now, big-digit earthquakes are doing relay races around The Caribbean and we’re being educated about tsunami protocol.
 Tsunami?
 In case you didn’t know, Barbados is as flat as a CD, with the exception of a few calf-muscle-building hills.